On the Liouville function at polynomial arguments: Multivariate polynomials

 (b) The proof of part (b) is similar to that of part (a), since Beukers's result applies to the equation $hz^2=am^2+bn^k$ as well (as $1/2+1/2+1/k>1$).
 Thus, we simply need to show that $\lambda(am_{\pm}^2+b\cdot 1^k)=\pm 1$ has at least one solution for each choice of the $\pm$ sign and for each $1\leq a,b\leq 100$ and $k\geq 1$.
 Clearly, the value of $k$ makes no difference, as we have specialized to $n=1$.
-Finding these $m_{\pm}$ is again a very quick numerical search using Python\footnote{The Python 3 code for this computation can be found at \url{http://codepad.org/H2qMTS6S}.}, and suitable $m_{+},m_{-}$ turn out to always exist in the range $[1,30]$. \end{proof}
+Finding these $m_{\pm}$ is again a very quick numerical search using Python (see footnote~\ref{note1}), and suitable $m_{+},m_{-}$ turn out to always exist in the range $[1,30]$. \end{proof}